Josh Myers (American football): Green Bay Packers

 On April 30, 2021, Myers was selected in the second round (62nd overall) by the Green Bay Packers in the 2021 NFL draft.
 He signed his four-year rookie contract on May 14, 2021, worth $5.58 million, including a $1.41 million signing bonus.

 Myers was named the Packers starting center as a rookie, replacing All-Pro center Corey Linsley who had left for the Los Angeles Chargers.
 Myers started five games before suffering a knee injury in Week 6.
 He was placed on injured reserve on October 23, 2021.
 He was activated off injured reserve on January 8, 2022.
+At the end of the 2024 season, Myers was named the Packers recipient of the Ed Block Courage award after missing only one game despite battling wrist and pectoral injuries.

 New York Jets

 On March 14, 2025, Myers signed a one-year, $3.5 million contract with the New York Jets.
+On December 12, Myers signed a two-year, $11 million contract extension with the Jets.